team-melbourne-rgsoc2015/Roadmap/Roadmap.md

   - It should have a README with installation instructions
   - Don't forget to include yourselves as authors!

+- Week 4 - DONE.
+Create Adsense plugin

+- Week 5 (see Trello)

+- Ads every Nth post
-- Other ad provider: Adsense?
+-
 - Other ad provider: Amazon? (https://affiliate-program.amazon.com/)

-- Ads every Nth post

 - Custom ads:
   - When they don't want to use google.